 The types of decision support problems and the corresponding solution methods are presented in Figure 3.
-Simulation addresses "what if" questions: What is likely to happen over time and at one or more specific places, if a particular design and/or operating policy is implemented?
+Simulation addresses "what if questions: What is likely to happen over time and at one or more specific places, if a particular design and/or operating policy is implemented?
 The procedure involves testing all alternatives (one by one) with respect to the chosen objective.
 The link between alternatives and objectives should be known.
-In river basin management this relation is very complex due to the complexity of the physical, socio-economic and administrative-institutional systems involved.
+In RBM this relation is very complex due to the complexity of the physical, socio-economic and administrative-institutional systems involved.
 For this reason models are being used, which can incorporate this complexity and specify the system responses.
 Models are, therefore, seen as simplified representations of the system, which consist of sets of inputs, outputs, parameters and transformation functions.
 The inputs to simulation models can be long time series of hydrological, economic and environmental data, such as rainfall or flows, water supply demands, pollutant loadings and so on.
+The resulting outputs can identify in detail the variations of multiple system performance indicator values.
+Simulating multiple sets of values for many variables can take very long time.
+In reality there could be an infinite combination of feasible values for each of the decision-variables.
+The trial and error process of simulation can be in this case time consuming.
+Simulation works, when there are only a relatively few alternatives to be evaluated, not when there is a large number of them.

-Figure 3 Types and methods of decision support systems
+Figure 3.
+Types and methods of DSSs